-In rare cases when a weeklong detox program is sufficient for long-term success, NHS services are adequate.
-Nevertheless, those cases are rare.
-Most drug and alcohol abusers need lengthy rehabilitation followed by aftercare.
-That’s what the private rehab clinic offers.
+In rare cases when a week-long detox programme is sufficient for long-term success, NHS services are adequate.
+Nevertheless, most drug and alcohol users need lengthy rehabilitation followed by aftercare to sustain long-term recovery.
+That’s what a private rehab clinic offers.

-In order to accomplish this, residential programs require the client to come live at the facility for a period of 6 to 8 weeks.
-During that time, the addict goes through normal detox prior to beginning additional treatment therapies.
-By the time the program is complete the addict should be well on his/her way to a life free of addiction.
+In a residential programme, clinics provide a detox prior to beginning additional treatment therapies.
+By the time the programme is complete, everyone should be well on their way to a life free from addiction.

-Many of the clinics we work with are isolated from mainstream society in order to make the separation complete.
-Only when the drug or alcohol abuser is separated from normal life can he or she begin to deal with the real issues of drug and alcohol abuse.
-And trust us when we say those issues run deep.
+Many of the clinics we work with are set up in quiet, picturesque areas.
+When someone with addiction is separated from their usual routine, they begin to deal with the real issues of drug and alcohol abuse.

 Private rehab usually involves both one-on-one and group counselling.
 These counselling sessions accomplish two things.
-First off, they address the emotional and mental issues related to addiction.
-In so doing, the counselling helps the addict identify the core issues of his or her addiction so that they can learn to deal with them.
+First, they address the emotional and mental issues related to addiction.
+In doing so, the counselling helps people identify the core issues of their addiction so that they can learn to deal with them in a healthy manner.

 The second thing counselling provides is the support of others in the same situation.
-Group counselling can be a very powerful motivator in teaching the addict to change their behaviour.
-When combined with group social activities, group counselling can be even more powerful.
-The idea behind group activities is to show the drug addict that he/she can enjoy life without the use of illicit substances.
+Group counselling can be a very powerful motivator in teaching those with addiction to change their behaviour.
+When combined with group social activities, group counselling can be even more effective.
+The idea behind group activities is to show everyone that they are not alone in their situation and they can enjoy life without the use of illicit substances.

 One of the other glaring differences between NHS and private rehab is the use of aftercare.
-NHS programs tend to be one off in nature, meaning that the individual client is forgotten as soon as their program is completed.
-That is neither healthy nor productive.
+NHS programmes tend to be one off in nature, meaning that support ends when their programme is completed.
+This is neither healthy nor productive.